HIT/CIM Department Transfer Credit Policy

 - If you are planning on taking classes in the Summer as well

-3. The evaluation results and a comprehensive Student Educational Plan (SEP) will be emailed to your SBCC Pipeline e-mail account.
+3. The evaluation results and educational planning information will be emailed to your SBCC Pipeline e-mail account.
 Prerequisite holds associated with HIT/CIM course work will be cleared based on evaluation results.

 1. SBCC reserves the right to request further documents as needed to conduct an evaluation.